-EXECUTIVE

-COMPENSATION

-PROCESSES AND

-PROCEDURES;

-ROLE OF
+EXECUTIVE COMPENSATION PROCESSES AND PROCEDURES; ROLE OF COMPENSATION CONSULTANTS

-COMPENSATION

-CONSULTANTS

-The Compensation Committee is responsible for overseeing the Company's general compensation objectives and programs.
-We describe below under "Compensation-Related Matters-Compensation Discussion and Analysis-Our Compensation Processes" the role of the Compensation Committee, as well as the role of our executive officers, in decisions regarding executive compensation (particularly with respect to our Named Executive Officers).
+EXECUTIVE COMPENSATION The Compensation Committee is responsible for overseeing the Company's general compensation objectives and programs.
+We describe below under "Compensation-Related Matters- Compensation Discussion and Analysis-Our Compensation Processes" the role of the Compensation Committee, as well as the role of our executive officers, in decisions regarding executive officers).